AdaGold/group-fansite/README.md

 - The site should follow best practices including:
   - All markup should be semantic, with consideration of hierarchy and accessibility
   - CSS should be concise and well formatted
-  - Images and stylesheets should be kept in their own folders, called `images` and `stylesheets`, respectively.
+  - Images and stylesheets should be kept in their own folders, called `images` and `stylesheets`, respectively
+- Run your site through an [HTML Validator](https://validator.w3.org/#validate_by_upload) and fix all errors before submitting

 ### Optional Enhancements
 - Create a `blog/` or `code-journal/` directory.
 Within this directory...